ace-dent/8x8.me/README.md

 Inspired by studying software from the mid 1980's, to video games of the early 1990's.
 Influenced by the wonderful pixel artists of today.
 All artwork is drawn *tabula rasa*.
 Please let me know if any designs resemble the work of others.

 Artwork and files created using [ABSpriteEditor](https://github.com/Pharap/ABSpriteEditor).
 Patterns tested and refined using [ASE](https://github.com/pmwasson/ASE), [bitsy](https://ledoux.itch.io/bitsy) and [Pulp](https://play.date/pulp/about/).
 Data tweaking in LibreOffice.
-Image wrangling with ImageMagick, compressed with OptiPNG and `pngslim`, and metadata added with ExifTool.
+Image wrangling with ImageMagick, compressed with Oxipng and metadata added with ExifTool.

 Special thanks to @castpixel, @dw817, @felipemanga, @gingerbeardman, @javl, @le-doux, @lexaloffle, @MrBlinky, @Pharap, @pmwasson, @scotthall92, @TPS.